dart-lang/fixnum/README.md

 fixnum
 ======

-A fixed-width size integer library for Dart.
+A fixed-width 32- and 64- bit integer library for Dart.
 - - -
 The fixnum package provides data types for signed 32- and 64-bit integers.
 The integer implementations in this library are designed to work identically